nikkizhou/Resource-Management/README.md

 Frontend: **React, Typescript, Material-table**
 Backend: **Java, Spring Boot**

 ## Learnings
 1. **Make a plan**, list everything needed to do, give them priority level according to my situation.
-2. Always **make a mvp** first before diving to more features.
+2. Always **make a mvp** first before diving into more features.

 ## Challenges
 1. Material-table is a very powerful package, but in the same time, it brings som inconvience too when we need to customize som features.
-Ant it takes longer time to debug since many things are hidden.
+And it takes longer time to debug since many things are hidden.

 ## Future features
 1. !!
 Multiple Date Picker for selecting period